‘I’m speaking.’ How Kamala Harris transformed as a politician and found her voice.

 Why We Wrote This

-Paradoxically, Kamala Harris’ early stumbles as VP might be helping her.
+Paradoxically, Kamala Harris’ early stumbles as U.S. vice president might be helping her.
 The lower profile she took is allowing her to distance herself from the Biden record now – and run as a “change” candidate.

 Ms. Harris’ path to this moment, addressing the convention tonight as the party’s presidential nominee, hasn’t been easy.
 She stumbled early as vice president, including a botched, high-profile TV interview.
 Her habit of laughing awkwardly and uttering vague talking points set her up for unflattering memes.